yformer/EfficientTAM/README.md

 ![Efficient Track Anything design](figs/examples/overview.png)

 ## News
 [Jan.5 2025] We add the support for running Efficient Track Anything on Macs with MPS backend.
+Check the example [app.py](https://github.com/yformer/EfficientTAM/blob/main/app.py).

 [Jan.3 2025] We update the codebase of Efficient Track Anything, adpated from the latest [SAM2](https://github.com/facebookresearch/sam2) codebase with improved inference efficiency.
 Check the latest [SAM2](https://github.com/facebookresearch/sam2) update on Dec.
 11 2024 for details.
 Thanks to SAM 2 team!